Haivision/srt/docs/stransmit.md

 the powerful features of SRT.
 We encourage you to use SRT library itself integrated into your products.

-It can be both used as a universal SRT-to-something-else flipper, as well as a testing tool for SRT.
+The *srt-live-transmit* can be both used as a universal SRT-to-something-else flipper, as well as a testing tool for SRT.

 The general usage is the following: